 (5) A person who furnishes to an authorised person acting under a warrant issued under section 18 information that is false in a material particular is in contempt of the Commission.

-[Section 15 inserted by No. 30 of 2006 s.
+[Section 15 inserted: No. 30 of 2006 s.
 8.]

 15A.
 Other contempts